UoB-COMSM0166/2026-group-27/README.md

 * Technical Glitches: A major issue identified was with the "Enter" key, which would not function unless the mouse cursor was specifically positioned over the game window.

 * Game Mechanics: Participants requested a reward system and immersive sound effects.
 They also wanted descriptions for items they found and a 'hint' to help locate the exit when the timer was running low.

-* Character Identity: A common piece of feedback was that participants did not want to play as a "baby" character.
-They suggested a choice of three different adult characters to make the experience more relatable to the target audience.

 ## 2. Quantitative Analysis: *SUS & NASA TLX*
 We collected data from 10 participants (P1-P10) who performed tasks like finding green points on the map.